ashishdarekar/Kratos_OpenFOAM_adapter/README.md

             paraFoam -case .&
             ```
         2. Load the KRATOS results from the folder > vtk_output_structure
-    5. Displacement of the tip can be seen using:
+    5. Displacement of the points specified in the *ProjectParametesCSD.json* can be seen using:
         ```
         python3 plot_displacement.py
         ```